Odoo Sign allows you to send, sign, and approve documents online, using electronic signatures.

 Go to Extra Authentication Step column for the role, and select Unique Code Via SMS..
 Click in the

-Go to the document to sign, add the field for which the SMS verification is required, for example the Signature field, and click Send.
-A page pops up, select the customer, and click Send.
+Go to the document to sign, add the field for which the SMS verification is required, for example, the Signature field, and click Send.
+On the new page, select the customer and click Send.

-The person signing the document fills in the Signature field and clicks Validate & Send Completed Document.
+The person signing the document fills in the Signature field, then Sign, and clicks Validate & Send Completed Document.
 A Final Validation page pops up where to add their phone number.
 One-time codes are sent by SMS.

 This feature is enabled by default.